 Behavioral sales training

-When it comes to destination sales training, soft skills or behavioral training is probably the single most important skill set you can train your team on.
-Knowing the product and the theory just won’t cut it if you don’t know how to build rapport with travelers.
+Regarding destination sales training, soft skills or behavioral training is the most critical skill set you can train your team on.
+Knowing the product and the theory won’t cut it if you don’t know how to build rapport with travelers.

-A great destination sales training program covers all these bases to make sure that DMO, CVB and front line staff members are fully prepared for each step of a sale.
+A great destination sales training program covers all these bases to ensure that DMO, CVB, and front-line staff members are fully prepared for each sale step.
 How can you best prepare staff for this?
-We’re all familiar with the old saying, “practice makes perfect.”
+We’re all familiar with the old saying, “Practice makes perfect.”